rfigueroa/docs/content/reference/cli/authentication.md

 Authentication with the Vela CLI is the responsibility of the client initiating the request.

-Each request requires a server address and user token to be provided.
-You can provide these variables to the CLI in three ways:
+Each request requires a server address.
+You can provide this variable to the CLI in three ways:

 - Configuration File
-- Environment Variables
+- Environment Variable
-- Flags
+- Flag

 {{% alert color="info" %}}
-A configuration file is the recommended method for providing the API address and token to the CLI.
+A configuration file is the recommended method for providing the API address to the CLI.
 {{% /alert %}}

 ### Configuration File